Jayco All Terrain Review – The Good And The Bad

 All of our cooking is done outside except for things like boiling a kettle.
 We wanted a slide out kitchen on the new van.
 With Supreme Getaway we had to use a cooker we carried in the ute and on a long road trip with a lot of stops you get tired of pulling it out and packing it away.

 YES.
 As a factory fitted option at $1690.
 The slide out kitchen has a sink and a cooker and a spot for a BBQ that we had to modify ourselves to fit a tiny Ziggy.
-The cooker is all but useless so we aren’t happy with the slide out kitchen provided.
+The cooker was all but useless so we aren’t happy with the slide out kitchen provided.
+We have since removed the slideout kitchen and replaced it with a pullout BBQ and box – much more impressed with that.

 14. Generator Storage